 - Certain mood disorders

 Another type of online therapy is interpersonal therapy (IPT).
-IPT is most effective when treating patients who have unresolved grief problems, have socialization issues, have conflicts with partners or family members, or need assistance with self-expression.
+IPT is most effective when treating clients with unresolved grief, socialization issues, conflicts with partners or family members, or those needing assistance with self-expression.

-Psychodynamic therapy helps patients to work through abuse that occurred during their childhood and improve their self-awareness.
-This form of online therapy, and psychoanalysis, works toward helping the patient take back control in their lives.
-The best online psychoanalysis therapies are run several times a week and may include both individual and group sessions.
+Psychodynamic therapy helps patients to work through issues that may have occurred during their childhood and improve their self-awareness.
+This form of online therapy, often in conjunction with psychoanalysis, works toward helping individuals take back control of their lives.
+The best online psychoanalysis therapies are run several times a week and may include individual and group sessions.

-Dialectical behavior therapy (DBT) is a form of online therapy that helps patients to regulate their emotions.
-Patients with mood disorders such as borderline personality disorder benefit the most from DBT.
+Dialectical behavior therapy (DBT) is a form of online therapy that helps clients regulate their emotions.
+People with mood disorders, such as borderline personality disorder, benefit the most from DBT.

 - Creative art therapy

 What Are The Risks Of Psychotherapy Online?

 There are few risks to participating in online therapy.
 Some of the best online therapists never see patients in person and run successful practices.